 Foundation models could eventually introduce several opportunities for undermining state security: accidents, in advertentescalation,unintentionalconflict,1 the proliferation ofweapons,2 and the interference with human diplomacy are just a few on a long list.3 Meanwhile, new defense and security actors continue to develop foundation model capabilities, 4 increasing the risk of an international crisis even further.

-The Condence-Building Measures for Articial Intelligence workshop hosted by the Geopolitics Team at OpenAI and the Berkeley Risk and Security Lab (BRSL) at the University of California brought together participants from AI labs, government, academia, and civil society to propose tools and strategies to mitigate the potential risks introduced by foundation models to international security.
+The Confidence-Building Measures for Artificial Intelligence workshop hosted by the Geopolitics Team at OpenAI and the Berkeley Risk and Security Lab (BRSL) at the University of California brought together participants from AI labs, government, academia, and civil society to propose tools and strategies to mitigate the potential risks introduced by foundation models to international security.
 By foundation models, we mean models that use vast amounts of data, self-supervision and deep learning methods which “can be adapted…to a wide range of downstream tasks.”5 The workshop included a mix of presentations and breakout groups, where participants had the opportunity to design possible confidence-building measures (CBMs).
 Together, participants identified the following CBMs that directly apply to foundation models:

 • crisis hotlines